-The study aims to provide the first comprehensive and consistent record of energy subsidies in the EaP region.
+The study provides the first comprehensive and consistent record of energy subsidies in the EaP region.
 This is achieved by identifying and estimating the volume of such subsidies leading to improved transparency and providing a solid analytical basis to build the case for reform (OECD).